-This is specific to the community of Sanirajak, part of my constituency and the local school that I wish to enquire about.
+This is specific information I would like about my constituency of Sanirajak and the local school.
 Has the department received quarterly submissions on attendance figures from the community?
-Do you have any figures or rates?
-That's my first question.
-Do you now have access to attendance figures now?
+Are there any figures or rates?
+That's my first question to the minister.
+Do you now have access to attendance figures?
 Thank you, Mr. Speaker.